- Ready To Succeed | ONLINE – Starting July 13, 2022

 - Address the pressing needs of scholars by providing positive intervention for problematic behavior.

 Career & Financial Pathways supports are designed to strengthen NAZ parents’ economic ability to provide a healthy and financially stable environment at home—so their children can succeed academically.
 As parents improve their own trajectory, they are better able to support their children in preparing for college and a career.

-The NAZ Career & Finance Navigator provides one-on-one support to explore education and work history to identify an individual’s employment strengths and any employment barriers.
+Family Support Specialists provide one-on-one support to explore education and work history to identify an individual’s employment strengths and any employment barriers.

 NAZ Connect is an online achievement planning and data collection system that supports our “high-touch” approach with families.

-Through the coordination of the NAZ Connect tool, families, schools, and organizations are now working together at every turn to drive success and provide opportunities, support and solutions to persistent challenges.
+Through the coordination of the NAZ Connect tool, families, schools, and organizations are now working together at every turn to drive success and provide opportunities, support, and solutions to persistent challenges.